MLB can cut pay, lay off managers, coaches starting May 1 - WHIZ News

 Manfred said the Baseball Assistance Team charitable organization “is available to consider grant applications on an expedited basis for those facing significant and immediate financial hardship.”

-AP Sports Writers Joe Kay, Janie McCauley and Steven Wine contributed to this report.
+AP Sports Writers Dave Campbell.
+Joe Kay, Janie McCauley and Steven Wine contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports